IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 <br />

-### `project/.github`
+### `project/.github/workflows/ci.yml`

 This directory contains the file for GitHub Actions (i.e. [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)).

-(If you do not use GitHub, feel free to delete this directory.)
+If you do not use GitHub, feel free to delete this directory.

-If you want to be alerted via Discord if a commit fails CI, then perform the following steps:
+If you want to be alerted via Discord if a commit fails CI, then follow the steps in the comment near the bottom of the file.

-1. In your Discord server, right click on the intended channel and select "Edit Channel".
-1. Select "Integrations" from the menu on the left-hand-side.
-1. Click on "View Webhooks".
-1. Click on "New Webhook".
-1. Name the bot "GitHub" and give it a profile picture of the GitHub icon.
-1. Click on "Copy Webhook URL".
-1. On the main page of your GitHub repository, select "Settings" from the top menu.
-1. Select "Secrets" from the menu on the left-hand-side.
-1. Click on "New repository secret".
-1. Name the secret `DISCORD_WEBHOOK`.
-1. Paste in the URL from earlier as the "Value".
-1. Click on "Add secret".
-1. Uncomment the Discord-related code in the "project/.github/ci.yml" file.

 <br />